What is dyslexia?

 It can be helpful to know that having a specific learning difficulty doesn't mean that you can't achieve your goals.
 Indeed, many people with SpLDs have careers that play to their strengths which might include creativity, lateral thinking, being empathetic, etc. Over the years, I've assessed many artists, architects, entrepreneurs, engineers, vets, headteachers, GPs, A&E consultants, psychiatrists, an international human rights lawyer, a high profile comedian, a GB Olympian and a very famous YouTuber.

 Lots of famous people have dyslexia too!
-These include Steven Spielberg, Walt Disney, Noel Gallagher, Robbie Williams, Agatha Christie, Liz Pichon (Tom Gates author), Dav Pilkey (Captain Underpants author) and Richard Rogers (architect of the Millennium Dome, etc.).
+These include Steven Spielberg, Walt Disney, Emma Watson, Noel Gallagher, Robbie Williams, Agatha Christie, Liz Pichon (Tom Gates author), Dav Pilkey (Captain Underpants author) and Richard Rogers (architect of the Millennium Dome, etc.).
 Others include Steve Jobs, Richard Branson, Jamie Oliver, space scientist Maggie Aderin-Pocock and Holly Willoughby.